orenbenkiki/scmf/README.md

 load_script = ["wget https://raw.githubusercontent.com/orenbenkiki/scmf/master/Makefile.scmf.toml Makefile.scmf.toml"]
 ```

-Alternatively you can write:

-You would also want to add `.common.toml` to your `.gitignore` file.
+You would also want to add `Makefile.scmf.toml` to your `.gitignore` file.

 ## Usage: